chkhu/SolvingMacSpinningWheelCrash/README.md

 This repository proposes a automatic solution to the rainbow-colored spinning wheel crash problem in macOS Ventura or higher.

-If you experienced cursor turning into a spinning wheel when you were not able to operate anything (The cursor is still movable, but the OS is hardly responsive).
-Then this method is worth trying.
-It is a totally **automatic and once-for-all** solution.
+If you have experienced cursor turning into a spinning wheel when you were not able to operate anything (The cursor is still movable, but the OS is hardly responsive), then this method is worth trying. **It is a totally automatic and once-for-all solution.**

 ## Usage